kdkleven/codeRefactor/README.md

 This repository ("uofm-bootcamp-homework-01") is my first homework assignment: Code Refactor.
 This source code is available to everyone under the standard MIT license.

 ## Assignment Details
-Title: "Code Refactor"
+Title: Code Refactor
 Assignment: 1
-Author: "Kyle Kleven"
+Author: Kyle Kleven
-Course: "UofM Coding Bootcamp"
+Course: UofM Coding Bootcamp

 ## What's inside:
 The purpose of this assignment was to refactor the existing website for a marketing agency, named Horiseon, by completing the following: